MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intranet-overview.md

 ### Who should use this roadmap?

-- Company intranet owners - the person managing the overall direction and coordination of your organization's intranet
+- Company intranet owners -  this is the person managing the overall direction and coordination of your organization's intranet
-- IT/Admins - traditional admin role
+- IT/Admins - one or more IT and SharePoint administrators who will be responsible for managing the backend configuration and implementation for your organization's intranet
-- Business owners/site owners - the various stakeholders who are responsible for portions of the intranet
+- Business owners/site owners - the various stakeholders who will be responsible for creating and maintaining portions of the intranet
 - Content creators - the people creating and managing content on sites and pages

 ### What you'll learn: